Boba Shop Case Study: Pearl Lemon Boba

 Marketing cannot be forgotten in our shop’s set-up.

-To achieve this, we developed a website, created social media accounts, and listed ourselves in directories.
+We developed a website, created social media accounts, and listed ourselves in directories to achieve this.
 Once these foundations were laid, we initiated

 SEO efforts to enhance our visibility on Google and establish an active online presence.